Introducing Park House School specialist teachers and key-workers

 Charlotte works hard to ensure the experience and understanding she has gained through education and work is implemented in the day to day education, welfare and care of the children she works with.
 She is very patient, capable and has a great sense of humour.

 Shana is one of our longer serving members of staff.
 She has successfully worked across all of the cohorts with numerous children who have autism from all ranges of the spectrum.

 Katy’s approach to the pupils is always fantastic.
 She uses her wealth of experience to ensure all pupil targets are met throughout the year.

 Karen’s ability to work across cohorts has proven to be a huge asset to the school.
 She is willing to tackle new challenges on a daily basis.
 She has Stage 1 and Stage 2 TA qualifications.

 Charlene works across most of the cohorts.
 Her ability to adapt to ever changing scenarios demonstrates her capabilities within school.

-Adam Sampson – BTech National Diploma in Sport (Development, Coaching and Fitness), NVQ in Activity Leadership
+Adam Sampson – BTEC National Diploma in Sport (Development, Coaching and Fitness), NVQ in Activity Leadership

 Adam is a huge asset to the team.
 His ability to work in the most demanding situations and come out with positive solutions enables us to nurture pupils to the highest level.
 He is a F.A.
 Level 2 football coach and has a F.A. coaching disabled footballers award; he is a level 1 Cricket Coach and a Level 2 Trainer in Rebound Therapy (Trampoline).